icosa-foundation/icosa-gallery/README.md

 The second criteria is met if the resource's remote host is in the EXTERNAL_MEDIA_CORS_ALLOW_LIST setting in constance.

 We also have some undocumented logic that is special to various data sets we are using on the flagship instance.
 This is extremely subject to change.

-### Docker's startup order

-Despite the web container depending on the postgres container, Docker makes no guarantees about the status of various services once the containers have started.

-We check for postgres availability by listening to `/dev/tcp/db/5432` from within the django container at the start of `entrypoint.sh`.
-This improves the initial run experience for new users, but can result in delayed startups if you change the postgres service name or port in `docker-compose.yml` for any reason.
-In that case, you will need to change the values in `entrypoint.sh`, too.

-# Usage and customisation

-Once you have a superuser, you can log in to the admin at <example.com>/admin

-From there you, can change some settings for allowing signup and other site behaviours at <example.com>/admin/constance/config/

-> [!NOTE]
-> While this application supports uploading via an undocumented API, we would encourage users to only upload via the web UI until this area of the site is stabilised.

-## Managements commands

-There are a number of managements commands you can run from the Django container to make administering the site easier.

-To run a management command, enter the Django container:

-`docker exec -it ig-web bash`

-Then run the command:

-`python manage.py <my_command>`

-The following custom commands are available:

-### `create_apikey [username]`

-Creates a JWT for the specified Django user, identified by their username, for accessing the API.
-Expires after two weeks, by default.
-Used as an alternative to the device login flow provided by Open Brush.

-Arguments:

-`--username`

-The username of the Django user.

-### `save_all_assets [options]`

-Runs a bulk save of all assets in the database.
-Most useful when denormalising metadata after, for example, bulk importing assets from somewhere.

-Options:

-`--verbose`

-Prints logs to stdout

-`--background`

-Queues the bulk save as a background task so that you are free to log out while the job continues.

-`--kill`

-Kills all running jobs.

-`--resume`

-Resumes the last killed job.

-### `create_django_user_from_asset_owner [id]`

-Creates a Django user based on an existing Asset Owner.

-Arguments:

-`--id`

-The primary key of the Asset Owner from which to create a Django User.

-## Customising the look and feel

-Some basic experience with working with Django is currently required.
-We are working to make customisations easier out of the box, but for now, follow the below instructions.

-First, you'll need to fork this repo.

-Then, to make changes to any html template, you can do so without modifying the base application code by including your own templates in a new Django app.

-See (the Django tutorial for starting a new app)[https://docs.djangoproject.com/en/5.2/intro/tutorial01/#creating-the-polls-app].
-You'll need to run Django commands from inside the docker container: `docker exec -it ig-web bash`.

-Then, add your new app to `INSTALLED_APPS` in `django/django_project/settings.py` *before* the `"icosa"` app.

-Inside your app's templates directory, duplicate the path of the template you'd like to override.
-For example to completely override the base template, create `base.html` inside `django/my_app/templates/`.
-You can include any custom styles and other static assets in your app's static folder: `django/my_app/static/`.

-# Contributing

-This project is still in its early days.
-If you've forked this repo or are using it as is and you'd like to contribute a change, fix or improvement, please get in touch; we'd love to chat!

-## Code style

-Currently running `ruff check --select I --fix - | ruff format --line-length 120 -` on python files.
-We'll provide official code style guidelines soon.